Reid, Waters help No. 23 LSU hold off UNC-Greensboro 97-91

 Skylar Mays and Waters each made a pair of foul shots in the final seconds to preserve the victory for LSU.
 The Tigers made 28 of 31 foul shots in the game.
 Ja'vonte Smart joined Reid and Waters in double figures for the Tigers with 13 points.

+Greensboro made 19 shots from behind the 3-point line, including 13 in the second half.
+That outside shooting enabled the Spartans to cut into a sizeable LSU advantage.
+Kyrin Galloway made four 3-pointers in this stretch to spark the Spartans rally.

+LSU came up with a couple of stops in the final seconds.
+Then, both Skylar Mays and Waters sank a pair of foul shots to preserve the victory for LSU.
+The Tigers made 28 of 31 foul shots in the game.

-Kyrin Galloway scored a career-high 32 points to lead Greensboro (1-1).
-Francis Alonso added 20 points, while Isaih Miller had 13 and Demetrius Troy 11.
+Galloway finished with a career-high 32 points for Greensboro (1-1).
+Francis Alonso added 20 points, while Isaiah Miller had 13 and Demetrius Troy 11.

+"LSU proposed a lot of challenges on the defensive end of the floor," Greensboro coach Wes Miller said.
+"I was happy with the way we shot the ball from 3 and some of the shots we created with our offense.
+You make 19 3s and lose tells you that you're not doing things defensively and rebounding."

 LSU trailed for most of opening 11 minutes.
 Alonso scored eight points to help Greensboro move out to an 11-5 lead.
 LSU stayed within striking distance of the Spartans and tied the score at 23 on a basket by Kavell Bigby-Williams with 9:35 remaining before halftime.